53v3n3d4/Zukan-Icon-Theme/README.md

 You can disable it, go to menu `Sublime Text > Settings > Package Settings > Zukan Icon Theme > Settings` and change `rebuild_on_upgrade` to `false`.

-## Icons that works depending on folder position

-- Poetry
-- SVG
-- sublime-theme, sublime-color-scheme, sublime-settings... mostly sublime (Exceptions like `hidden-theme` works not depending on this condition)

 ## Icons that do not work

 - Favicon.
 ST use  `file_type_image` icon for binary files. `favicon.svg` works.